Community Grants Program

 What happens after applications close?

-1. Applications will be assessed by the panel.
+1. Applications will be assessed by the Community Grants Panel.

-2. The panel's recommendations report will be taken to Council for final decision.
+2. The panel's recommendations report will be taken to Council for final decision and awarding of the grants.

-3. You will be notified of the outcome following the August 2025 Council meeting.
+3. You will be notified of the outcome (in writing) within 7 working days after Council has reached a decision.
+This will be after the August 2025 Council meeting.

 Assessment Criteria